-ELYRIA, Ohio - Invacare, a company best known for products, will continue to make services more of a priority through iPartner Solutions, officials said at a media event held last week at its headquarters here.
+ELYRIA, Ohio--Invacare, a company best known for products, will continue to make services more of a priority through iPartner Solutions, officials said at a media event held in mid-August at its headquarters here.

 Invacare plans to expand the iPartner Solutions portfolio to include billing and collection services, hopefully in the fourth quarter, officials said. iPartner Solutions already offers providers two “buckets” of services: business management and operations, and rehab repairs.

 “We want to make sure that Invacare is known for more than just its products,” said Chris Yessayan, vice president and general manager, Service Business Group.

 Invacare launched iPartner Solutions earlier this year.
 Company officials believe that, by outsourcing services like repairs to iPartner Solutions, providers can focus on their core competencies and, most importantly, cut costs.